Mantras · Chanting & Japa

 🕉️ What is a Mantra?

-The word 'Mantra' comes from Sanskrit: Manas (mind) + Tra (instrument/tool).
+The word 'Mantra' comes from Sanskrit: Manas (mind) + Tra (instrument / tool).
 A mantra is a sacred utterance, syllable, or group of words believed to have psychological and spiritual power.
-It is not just a prayer — it's a vibrational formula that protects and focuses the mind.

 Why Chant?
 Benefits of Japa